bravemaster3/simple_shell/README.md

 * tasks 1, 2, 3, 4, 6 and 8 seems good.
 Betty also, so, task 0 too.
 Task 5 might be good. we'll see when the checker is released

-* Ready for first deadline
+* Ready for first deadline.
+Yes!